tonypaulic/yup/README.md

 # yup
 Genmon update script for Arch Linux

-This is a genmon script (yup) and complimentary yup2 script to supply update checking and execution functionality for Arch Linux using the yay helper.
+This is a genmon script to supply update checking and execution functionality for Arch Linux using the yay helper.

 **Screenshot:**